-- 19. Using the 5 randomly selected employees/officials from procedure #16 under "Payroll and Personnel" above obtain ethics documentation from management, and: - a.
-Observe whether the documentation demonstrates each employee/official completed one hour of ethics training during the fiscal period. - No exceptions were found as a result of this procedure. - b.
-Observe whether the entity maintains documentation which demonstrates each employee and official were notified of any changes to the entity's ethics policy during the fiscal period, as applicable. - No exceptions were found as a result of this procedure.
+- 20. Using the 5 randomly selected employees/officials from procedure #16 under "Payroll and Personnel" above obtain ethics documentation from management, and: - a) Observe whether the documentation demonstrates each employee/official completed one hour of ethics training during the calendar year as required by R.S.
+42:1170. - No exceptions were found as a result of this procedure. - b) Observe whether the entity maintains documentation which demonstrates each employee and official were notified of any changes to the entity's ethics policy during the fiscal period, as applicable. - No exceptions were found as a result of this procedure. - 21.
+Inquire and/or observe whether the agency has appointed an ethics designee as required by R.S.
+42:1170. - No exceptions were found as a result of this procedure.